Mchango/mchango/README.md

 # Mchango

-Welcome to mchango a rotating savings and contribution platform
+Welcome to mchango, a rotating savings and contribution platform

 ## Authors